-It’s almost spring and we’ve been blessed with some warmer weather so it’s no surprise that Brits will start improving their gardens after winter.
+We're well into the summer months now, and since we’ve been blessed with some warmer weather in the UK, it’s no surprise that Brits have started improving their gardens after winter.

-While you’ll probably know what you need to do to get your garden looking fresh again, there’s a cheap hack that might help you out.
+While you’ll probably know what you need to do to get your garden looking fresh again, there’s a cheap hack that you might not be aware of.

 Chris Ware, a gardening expert at Climbing Wild Gardeners, has shared a 90p hack that helps grass grow healthily and means you can avoid using chemical fertilisers.

-The trick will also keep slugs, snails, cats and foxes away from your plants – here’s what we know about it.
+What's more, the trick will also keep slugs, snails, cats and foxes away from your plants.

 Used tea bags don't have to go in the bin, you can use them in your garden insteadUsed tea bags don't have to go in the bin, you can use them in your garden instead (Image: Getty)